Summary

 - Dairy products (milk, cheese, yogurt, butter)

-- Broths and animal-based gelatins (there is debate, but they are not explicitly prohibited)
+- Animal broths and gelatin (there's debate, but they are not explicitly forbidden)

 Days of abstinence in 2026: